lkesteloot/unsong/unsong.md

 I sat on a chair, right in front of him, feeling naked before his deep brown eyes.
 “Aaron,” he asked me.
 He sounded kind, compassionate, he sounded like a good person, like I wanted to give him everything he wanted even though I’d just seen him kill all four of his children, and it made no sense and the tension made me want to burst, but terror held it in so I just sat there and stared at him.
 “Aaron, do you know the Name?”

 Of course I knew it.
 I’d heard the true version during Sohu’s ill-starred attempt to ensoul THARMAS, now destroyed.
-ROS-AILE-KAPHILUTON…
+ROS-AILE-KAPHILUTON...

 “Not that Name,” said the Comet King, reading my mind.
 “The real Name.
 The Shem haMephorash.”